Skip to Main Content

 How is APR calculated?

-Determining the APR on a mortgage involves three key figures: the interest rate, fees and any points you choose to pay upfront.
+Determining the APR for a mortgage involves three key figures: the interest rate, fees and any points you choose to pay upfront.
 You can use Bankrate’s APR calculator to get a sense of how different fees and points can impact your overall loan cost.

 Mortgage interest rate vs. APR examples